-Weapon means any firearm, including a BB gun, whether loaded or unloaded, a switchblade or other knife having an automatic spring release device, a stiletto or any knife with the blade of four or more inches, any police baton or nightstick or any martial arts weapon or electronic defense weapon.
+"Weapon" means any firearm, including a BB gun, whether loaded or unloaded, any knife (excluding a small pen or pocket knife), including a switchblade or other knife having an automatic spring release device, a stiletto-or any knife with the blade of four or more inches, any police baton or nightstick or any martial arts weapon or electronic defense weapon.

-Dangerous instrument means any instrument, article, or substance that, under the circumstances, is capable of causing death or serious physical injury.
+"Dangerous instrument" means any instrument, article, or substance that, under the circumstances, is capable of causing death or serious physical injury.